Takashiidobe/notes/src/books/system-design-interview-an-insiders-guide/chapter-1-scale-from-zero-to-millions-of-users.md

 Cons of Vertical Scaling:

 - No failover/redundancy
-- Hard limit (you can\'t add RAM and processors to one server)
+- Hard limit (you can't add RAM and processors to one server)
 - Expensive (adding to one server continuously costs too much).

 ## Load Balancing